-- Completion of 45 hours within the general education requirements, including the ENC sequence, math, and SPC 1608 Minimum GPA 2.00 - Completion and approval of the History with a Specialization in American Civilization BA degree program application; the academic background and preparation of each potential major is carefully considered, and an interview or writing sample may be required. - Selection and assigning of a History with a Specialization in American Civilization BA program academic advisor.
+- Completion of 6 hours within the general education requirements, including the ENC sequence, math, and SPC 1608 Minimum GPA 2.00 - Selection and assigning of a History with a Specialization in American Civilization BA program academic advisor.

 Each student must complete the 36-hour general education core and three (2) hours of physical education classes.
 Transfer students who have completed at least 60 semester hours, including courses that satisfy the 36-hour general education core at Florida College, will take the freshman Bible sequence in their Junior year.